canon-yousuf/canon-yousuf/README.md

 I am actively improving my skills in:

--**Python:** Writing clean, efficient code for automation, backend systems, and AI workflows.
+- **Python:** Writing clean, efficient code for automation, backend systems, and AI workflows.
--**OpenAI API SDK:** Harnessing the power of GPT and other large language models to create AI-driven experiences in web apps.
+- **OpenAI API SDK:** Harnessing the power of GPT and other large language models to create AI-driven experiences in web apps.
--**FastAPI:** Designing high-performance, asynchronous RESTful APIs optimized for modern web and AI integrations.
+- **FastAPI:** Designing high-performance, asynchronous RESTful APIs optimized for modern web and AI integrations.

 ## 📫 **How to Reach Me**